networkx/networkx/doc/tutorial.rst

 .. note::

-   The order of adjacency reporting (e.g., G.adj, G.successors,
+   The order of adjacency reporting (e.g., :meth:`G.adj <networkx.Graph.adj>`,
+   :meth:`G.successors <networkx.DiGraph.successors>`,
-   G.predecessors) is the order of edge addition.
+   :meth:`G.predecessors <networkx.DiGraph.predecessors>`) is the order of
+   edge addition.
 However, the order of G.edges is the order of the adjacencies which includes both the order of the nodes and each node's adjacencies.
 See example below: